yuhattor/copilot-patterns/contents/en/general/regular-expression.md

 ### Checklist for Further Learning

+- Are the regular expression patterns extracting the exact matches from the given strings?
 - Currently, LLMs like GitHub Copilot do not have the ability to properly represent complex regular expressions.
 What would you do if you want to represent a complex regular expression?
 How would you leverage GitHub Copilot to support and assist you in building it?
-- Are the regular expression patterns extracting the exact matches from the given strings?
-- Do method 1 and method 2 yield the same results?